benroyalalexander/data_delta/README.md

 * Populating delta relational tables

 ## Adding keys and constraints to delta relational tables
-Creating table constraints like primary keys and indexes can really speed up query times once tables are populated but if populating a table from scratch it's much faster to add those constraints after the load has finished like I did here.
+Creating table constraints like primary keys and indexes can really speed up query times once tables are populated but if populating a table from scratch, it's much faster to add those constraints after the load has finished like I did here.
 The reason is because for every INSERT or UPDATE on a row all the rows indexes have to be maintained.
 If you have many indexes in a table, updating one row means updating one row and updating all of its indexes which can take a long time.

 ```
 cursor_cs.execute("""